 Lymphatic drainage is a hands-on therapy that stimulates the flow of lymphatic fluid through the system.
 While its primary purpose is to reduce various kinds of oedema, lymphoedema and related conditions, it is equally beneficial within a wellness setting, for those who wish to support health and vitality.

 To understand how this works, it is useful to have some understanding of the lymphatic system.
 Likened to a secondary circulatory system, the lymphatic system is much like a giant waste removal plant that acts as the drainage route for nearly all extracellular fluid.
 As well as being instrumental in controlling the amount of fluid in the body, it also holds the important job of eliminating waste materials, proteins, long chain fatty acids and cellular debris, and is instrumental in triggering an immune response when bacteria, viruses or signs of infection are encountered.

-Lymphoedema therapy refers to a range of treatment methods, including manual lymphatic drainage, scar tissue therapy and the application of compression garments, lymph taping and bandaging (combined decongestive therapy) where required.
+Lymphoedema therapy encompasses a range of treatment methods, including manual lymphatic drainage, scar tissue therapy, the application of compression garments, lymph taping and bandaging (combined decongestive therapy) where required.